 This was the beginning of La Mina trail in El Yunque rainforest.
 The lush greenery is stunning!

 This large, fallen leaf was sitting off to the side of the trail.
 I was surprised at how big it was, and to see all of the details on it.
 It was the size of about four of my hands put together, two on top and two on the bottom.
 Can you imagine what the living ones on the trees above looked like?

-Some more of the sights as we head down the trail… We found some big boulders, it looked like a great photo opp!
+Some more of the sights as we head down the trail… We found some huge boulders, it looked like a great photo opp!
 There are also a few cute little pools of water to swim in along the way to the waterfall.

 I liked these stairs, they were in the middle of the trail.

-This picnic shelter had bbq’s in it, apparently the locals hike down here often for some family fun.
+This picnic shelter had BBQs in it, apparently, the Puerto Rican locals hike down here often for some family fun.
 We saw a bunch of people swimming in the small streams on our way down.

 Alas, we made it!
 La Mina Waterfall!